-- 3 dimensions of data: N1, N2, N3. - offt_measure for the tuning of communication (see Tuning of Communication, default 0). - measure_time for the built-in time measurement function and print_memory for printing memory usage (0: disabled (default), 1: enabled). - Output: arrays allocated and variables initialized. - My_Max_NumGrid: the maximum number of grid points allocated to a process, used for allocating local arrays. - My_NumGrid_In: the number of grid points allocated to a process upon starting. - My_Index_In: the 6 indexes of grid points allocated to a process upon starting. - My_NumGrid_Out: the number of grid points allocated to a process upon finishing. - My_Index_Out: the 6 indexes of grid points allocated to a process upon finishing. - 3.
-Step 3: After openfft_init_c2c_3d() or openfft_init_r2c_3d() is called, important variables are initialized, and can be used for allocating and initializing local input and output data arrays.
+- 3 dimensions of data: N1, N2, N3 for 3-D FFTs, or 4 dimensions of data: N1, N2, N3, N4 for 4-D FFTs. - offt_measure for the tuning of communication (see Tuning of Communication, default 0). - measure_time for the built-in time measurement function and print_memory for printing memory usage (0: disabled (default), 1: enabled). - Output: arrays allocated and variables initialized. - My_Max_NumGrid: the maximum number of grid points allocated to a process, used for allocating local arrays. - My_NumGrid_In: the number of grid points allocated to a process upon starting. - My_Index_In: the 6 or 8 indexes of grid points allocated to a process upon starting for 3-D and 4-D FFTs, respectively. - My_NumGrid_Out: the number of grid points allocated to a process upon finishing. - My_Index_Out: the 6 or 8 indexes of grid points allocated to a process upon finishing for 3-D and 4-D FFTs, respectively. - 3.
+Step 3: After openfft_init_c2c_3d(), openfft_init_r2c_3d(), or openfft_init_c2c_4d() is called, important variables are initialized, and can be used for allocating and initializing local input and output data arrays.